ArasAzimi/ai2r/README.md

   root directory of the project.
 These files can be imported into Postman to test or try out the api.

 ### Data
 The data is scraped from the web.
-Currently it contains samples for 13 types of airplanes mostly airlines.
-Data is not exactly balanced but it is good enough to fly!
+Currently it contains samples for 13 types of passenger airplanes.
+Data is not exactly balanced but it is good enough to fly with!
 Here is a list of airplanes in the data:

 |Type|Manufacturer|Code|#Samples|